aparnaadiraju92/Statistical-Analysis-EPL-data-SAS-/Task 3 Interpretation.md

 # Interpretation and Analysis

-## Task 3: Does the type of Referee play a role in predicting the Final match result?
+## Task 3: Does the type of Referee play a role in predicting the Final match result ?

 **Description**: With the significant factors we got from Task 1, we added the Type of Referee variable (cluster 1 or 2 from previous Task 2) to see if it is a significant factor in predicting the match result.